anoma/namada/examples/README.md

 development of Namada.
 The currently provided examples are listed below:
 ## `generate-txs`
 This utility serves to randomly generate Namada transaction test vectors offline.
-These test vectors are useful for ensuring compatability with hardware wallets.
+These test vectors are useful for ensuring compatibility with hardware wallets.
 This example is included in the Namada repository in order to ensure that the test vector generation logic is maintained and remains up to date with the latest changes in transaction formats.